How much funding is left?

 Funds will be updated if additional money becomes available in the future.

 Updated October 5, 2023

 During the 2019 General Legislative Session, the State Legislature appropriated $4.9 million to be used as an incentive for the installation of Electric Vehicle Supply Equipment (EVSE) throughout the State.
 The EVSE Incentive Program allows businesses, non-profit organizations, and other governmental entities (excluding State Executive Branch agencies) to apply for a grant for reimbursement of up to 50% of the purchase and installation costs for a pre-approved EVSE project.
 Funds can be used for the purchase and installation of both Level 2 or DC fast charging EVSE.

-- Non-profit entities (as defined in Title 26 US Code Section 501(c)) from the State of Utah, or
+- Non-profit entities defined under Title 26 US Code Section 501(c) in the State of Utah, or

-- A government entity from Utah, such as local governments or higher education institutions.
-Agencies within the Executive Branch of the State are excluded from participating in this program1.
+- Government entities in Utah, such as local governments or higher education institutions.
+However, agencies within the Executive Branch of the State are not eligible to participate in this program.

-Light-duty EVSE, including Level 2 and DC fast charging EVSE.
+Eligible Equipment will include both Level 2 or DC fast charging EVSE.

-Eligible entities may receive reimbursement for EVSE costs and some costs association with EVSE installation.
-Costs that will not be eligible for reimbursement includes operational, warranty, cloud service or networking, permit fees, bonds, engineering and design, real estate purchases or rent for EVSE, capital costs (construction of building, parking facilities, etc), or general maintenance
+Eligible entities may receive reimbursement for EVSE costs and some costs associated with EVSE installation.
+Costs that will not be eligible for reimbursement include operational, warranty, cloud service or networking, permit fees, bonds, engineering and design, real estate purchases or rent for EVSE, capital costs (construction of buildings, parking facilities, etc), or general maintenance.

 For businesses and non-profit organizations